ciubotaru/share-on-diaspora/trunk/readme.txt

 = i18n =
 There is an ongoing effort to translate the plugin into other languages.
-So far, the following translations are completed:
+So far, the following translations are available:

 * Spanish -- contributed by Andrew Kurtis from Webhostinghub.com and David Charte
 * Portuguese (Brazil) -- contributed by Vostok <info@diaspbr.org>
 * Romanian
 * Russian
-* Japanese (partial so far)
+* Japanese
-* French (just some words translated)
+* French (incomplete)

+To change language, set the WPLANG variabale to your language code (e.g. pt_BR) in wp-config.php.

 == Installation ==
 1. Unpack `share-on-diaspora.zip` and upload its contents to the `/wp-content/plugins/` directory